High Voltage Music Program (HVMP) is an after-school educational music program created by Bell Solloa, a

 The South Texas Museum of Popular Culture had hosted HVMP music workshops and practices, as an off-campus site relieving HVMP from having the expenses of a brick and mortar.
 The students have been invited to

-play numerous events at functions from 2016-2019 including Paper Tiger, Francis Bogside, Southtown 101,
+play numerous events at functions from 2[phone redacted] including Paper Tiger, Francis Bogside, Southtown 101,

 Lavaca Studios, the Carousel Club in Austin, TX and more.
 Students have performed Live on KSAT’s SA Live